 - Airbeds – More of a bed and less of a type of material, this type of mattress uses air chambers as a support core, rather than a more solid material such as polyfoam or coils.
 While this is a great option, make sure to choose a cooling cover to ensure its effectiveness.

 Additionally, similar materials need to be considered when looking for accessories, such as mattress pads and sheets.
 Natural fibers such as cotton, wool, and linen are breathable and softer.
 Also, watch the thread count – the higher the count, the less airflow.
-For example, if a customer purchases a firm innerspring mattress, but also adds a memory foam pad with high-thread count sheets, that’s a perfect setup for a heat trap.
+For example, if a customer purchases a firm innerspring mattress, but also adds a memory foam pad with high-thread-count sheets, that’s a perfect setup for a heat trap.
 But switching for a gel-infused foam pad and lower-thread count sheets will greatly benefit that customer in staying cool.

 Purchasing a cooler mattress can open up possible health benefits to consumers.
-These benefits include; deep, restful sleep, better focus, increased metabolism, and decrease in inflammation and promotion of muscle recovery.
+These benefits include; deep, restful sleep, better focus, increased metabolism, and a decrease in inflammation and promotion of muscle recovery.
 Lowering the thermostat in your room also provides some perks.
 Medical News Today suggests that to reach optimal sleep, room temperature should be between 60-67 degrees.
 To some, this may seem on the cold side, but when sleepwear, sheets, and blankets are taken into account, this temperature will appear more comfortable.
 Further, TIME Magazine states that cooler temperatures at night can help your body increase its production of brown fat.
 This type of fat helps to burn calories and decrease excess blood sugar.
 It’s not only important to get a good night’s rest, but doing so with the right temperature could result in a healthier body.

 Cooling mattresses are an excellent choice for potential mattress buyers, especially when looking for the best mattress.
 With their unique construction, they are able to provide a comfortable night’s rest by regulating body heat through airflow, PCM technology, and insulation.
 When on the lookout for the best cooling mattress, consider the type of materials used.
 Coils and springs, latex, gel-infused foam, specialty-infused foam, air, and bamboo are all excellent components to neutralize body temperature.
 Be sure to also keep this in mind when choosing the type of sheets and mattress pad to add to your bed.
 This could either help or hinder the bed’s cooling process.
 Further, cooling mattresses offer health benefits to its sleepers, including increased metabolism and reduced inflammation.
 We encourage potential buyers to consider these factors when shopping for the best cooling mattress.